brodieaustin/poisoned-well-novel/poisoned-well.md

 "Ethne.
 Ethne, you must shake yourself out of this.
 I need you to be...here."

 "I'm fine, Manan.
 I'll be fine.
-Can't you just leave me alone?"
+Ca not you just leave me alone?"

 "Alone?
 You would be dead if I left you alone!"
 She regretted saying it at once.
 She sat down next to Ethne.
 "I'm sorry.
-I didn't mean that."
+I did not mean that."

-Ethne suddenly didn't seem like a confused little girl, an oversized swaddled baby, which is how Manan often thought of her up until now.
+Ethne suddenly did not seem like a confused little girl, an oversized swaddled baby, which is how Manan often thought of her up until now.
 "You might be right, but I can still be alone if I want to.
-You can't pull me into everything you want.
+You ca not pull me into everything you want.
 I get to choose sometimes too."

-Manan wasn't following her logic closely, but the solemn and serious tone communicated something of the pain that the girl must be feeling.
+Manan was not following her logic closely, but the solemn and serious tone communicated something of the pain that the girl must be feeling.
 Was she strange for not feeling anything about the man being summarily executed by his former brothers?
-She couldn't back away from the point quite yet, "But he broke his vow and he tried to hurt you.
+She could not back away from the point quite yet, "But he broke his vow and he tried to hurt you.
 He's not worth mourning over," was her carefully though out reply.

-"Maybe not, but you don't get to decide that.
+"Maybe not, but you do not get to decide that.
 Why do you care anyway?"

 "Because...Because we have to play a very specific role.
 We have to control how those men see us and think about us."

 "Why does everything have to be a game or a play or a show, Manan?
-Why can't something just be what it seems to be?"
+Why ca not something just be what it seems to be?"

-Manan wasn't sure if she talking about them or the man.
+Manan was not sure if she talking about them or the man.
 "Because people want to hurt us.
 To hurt you.
 And we have to be be quicker and smarter than them."

 "Maybe you should have left me back in that town.
 Maybe we would all be better off..."
 Manan had failed.
 Ethne sank further into herself, wanting something from her no doubt, but Manan could not deliver it to her.